 I think we both are in the same boat.

-While in fact, magnesium is an important mineral for our bodies that helps in a number of ways like producing energy, regulating blood sugar levels and affect crucial chemical reactions of our body.
+While in fact, magnesium is an important mineral for our bodies that helps in a number of ways like producing energy, regulating blood sugar levels, and affecting crucial chemical reactions of our body.

 So, do you want to uncover how intaking magnesium and weight loss are related?
 How magnesium in your diet can help your weight loss efforts?